orzechowskikamil/disabled-programmer-setup/README.md

 It's my private setup but if you have similar problem and you will inspire from this - you are welcome :-)

 ## Common keymap
-Standard programmer editors' keymaps mostly three letter combinations!
+Standard programmer editors' keymaps mostly use three letter combinations!
+For what you need standard Ctrl+D "Print"?
+When lastly you printed something straight from your editor?
+I bet you even don't have a printer.
+Pressing three keys at once isn't rocket science.
+But you will probably agree, that in deep it feels "harder" and "less natural" than using two letter keys combination.
+(It's also true for two keys & one key, but our keyboards aren't that big)

 It's important to have this keys setup everywhere && frequently remove unused mappings.
 This way it's much more easier to remember, and you will not feel it is becoming deprecated.